fruzsinaagocs/oscode/pyoscode/docs/source/oscode.rst

     };

-An example for the wanting to do linear interpolation outside of ``oscode`` is when ``Solution.solve()`` is ran in a loop, and for each iteration a large grid of :math:`\omega` and :math:`\gamma` is required, depending on some parameter.
+An example for wanting to do linear interpolation outside of ``oscode`` is when ``Solution.solve()`` is ran in a loop, and for each iteration a large grid of :math:`\omega` and :math:`\gamma` is required, depending on some parameter.
 Instead of generating them over and over again, one could define them as